 Obviously we shouldn’t have paid on the spot and instead should have asked for an invoice and paid at a police station.

-5. Distract the officer
+6. Distract the police officer

 In Bangkok Coen was driving by himself and got utterly lost.
-To get where he wanted to go, he took a short cut into a one-way street but going against the flow (it was dawn, no cars and thus no problem).
+To get where he wanted to go, he took a shortcut into a one-way street but going against the flow (it was dawn, no cars and thus no problem).
 He got caught and in Thailand you’d better take officers seriously.

 Coen acknowledged the officer, but didn’t respond to the officer’s words that he had broken the law.
 He ignored them.
 Instead, hanging out of his window with a paper map he asked for directions.
 It worked.
 He got his directions and the officer let him go.